Every presentation is a conversation and every conversation is an opportunity to be kind. Kind to ourselves and kind to those we are speaking with.

 That’s not the place to start!

-Science has been telling us for some considerable time that people who keep telling themselves they can do something or that they could improve, generally achieve the best results.
-A recent article referring to this as a motivational trick explains this much further.
+Science has been telling us for decades that people who keep telling themselves they can do something or that they could improve, generally achieve the best results.
+A recent article referring to this as a motivational trick, explains this much further.

 “If you hear a voice within you saying, you are not a painter, then by all means paint and that voice will be silenced” Vincent van Gogh